swanson8r/datadog-terraform-quick-start/README.md

     docker-compose run ddtf
     ```

     > [!NOTE]
     > If a subsequent run is required to include a missed resource or apply a configuration change,
-   > it is recommended that the generated files in the [terraform/datadog](terraform/datadog) directory be removed before proceeding.
+    > it is recommended that the generated files in the `terraform/datadog` directory be removed before proceeding.
     >
     > This will avoid unintentional duplication of resource definitions due to how files are imported and merged,
     > and maintain the general cleanliness of the resulting files.
+    > [!IMPORTANT]
+    > Ensure that the [providers.tf](terraform/providers.tf) file in the parent [terraform](terraform) directory is **not**
+    > deleted as part of this cleanup.

 ## Next Steps